Home

 Most roofing companies spend thousands on Google Ads when SEO would deliver better long-term ROI.
 Here's exactly how to rank for roofing keywords in Washington without paying an agency markup.

-Fill out every field.
-Services.
-Hours.
-Service area.
-Photos of recent jobs.
-The more complete your profile, the higher you rank.
+Add your services, hours, service area, and photos of recent jobs.
+The more complete your profile, the better you tend to rank.
 Google rewards completeness.
 A half-finished profile tells Google you're not serious.

 Pro tip: Post weekly updates.
 Completed projects.
 Seasonal tips.
 Photos of your crew in action.
-GBP posts improve ranking.
+Google treats an active profile as a fresh, trustworthy one.
 Most roofing companies post once and forget about it.
-That's an easy edge over your competition.
+That gap is an easy edge over your competition.

 Structure it like this: